StrawberSam/holbertonschool-shell/basics/README.md

-6-firstdirectory is a script who create a directory in the tmp directory 7-movethat file is a script to move a file in a directory (not the working directory) to another directory 8-firstdelete delete a file in a directory (not the working directory)
+6-firstdirectory is a script who create a directory in the tmp directory 7-movethat file is a script to move a file in a directory (not the working directory) to another directory 8-firstdelete delete a file in a directory (not the working directory) 9-firstdirdeletion is a script for deleting directory in another directory